secureprivacy.ai

 Other Cookie categories you may see inside Preference Center and/or Cookie categorization -

-- Analytics and Customer interaction— When it comes to the GDPR and tracking cookies, analytics cookies are used to track and analyze user behavior, therefore website owners and operators are concerned about disabling these cookies without explicitly given cookie consent from a visitor.
-As an example of analytics' cookies can be services that counts visits, analyze traffic source and helps to know the average time spent, what part of the website is being used most active, which pages are/are not popular.
+- Analytics and Customer interaction— When it comes to the GDPR and tracking cookies, analytics cookies are used to track and analyze user behavior, therefore website owners and operators are concerned about disabling these cookies without explicitly giving cookie consent from a visitor.
+As an example of analytics' cookies can be services that count visits, analyze traffic sources and helps to know the average time spent, what part of the website is being used most active, and which pages are/are not popular.
 The information is aggregated and anonymous.
-Customer interaction cookies are being used to support a survey/questionnaire functionality of your website.
-These cookies do not contain personal identifiable information unless the customer opts in to have it stored.
+Customer interaction cookies are being used to support the survey/questionnaire functionality of your website.
+These cookies do not contain personally identifiable information unless the customer opts in to have it stored.

 - Advertising — Advertising cookies are a common form of a third-party cookie.
 If you display ads on your site, those third-party ad owners may track your users and build profiles through cookies attached to show personalized and relevant advertisements.
 And like for any third-party cookie providers, under GDPR compliance, it is your GDPR liability, and therefore you should exercise caution when using advertising cookies of your ad vendor.